SilentVoid13/Templater/docs/docs/settings.md

 This makes Templater compatible with other plugins like the Daily note core plugin, Calendar plugin, Review plugin, Note refactor plugin, ...

+If this setting is enabled, you can specify an "Empty File Template", which is a template that will automatically be added to newly created file.

 :::caution

 This can be dangerous if you create new files with unknown / unsafe content on creation.
 Make sure that every new file's content is safe on creation.